 - Burgundy with gold foil accent nails (elegant and festive)

-- Emerald green with silver snowflakes (very Christmas but not tacky)
+- Emerald green with silver snowflakes (festive without being tacky)

-- All-over glitter ombre (sparkly without being chunky)
+- All-over glitter ombre (sparkly without chunky appearance)

 Casual/Everyday Winter Nails:

-For everyday wear, prioritize durability and versatility.
-Solid colors in neutrals or jewel tones, medium length, shapes that won't break easily.
-Almond and oval are my top picks for daily wear—they're strong and don't catch on everything.
+Prioritize durability and versatility.
+Solid colors in neutrals or jewel tones, medium length, and strong shapes work best.
+Almond and oval are top picks for daily wear—strong and snag-resistant.

-- Burgundy or plum (festive but not over-the-top)
+- Burgundy or plum (festive but not overwhelming)

-- Cream or caramel with one chrome accent (interesting but practical)
+- Cream or caramel with one chrome accent (interesting yet practical)

-- Subtle cat-eye gel (catches light nicely, not too busy)
+- Subtle cat-eye gel (catches light nicely without being busy)

-Avoid anything super long or with 3D elements for everyday nails.
-You need to be able to type, text, put in contacts, and button jeans.
-Function matters.
-For more ideas tailored to your skin tone, check out our skin tone guide.
+Avoid super long or 3D elements for everyday functionality.
+Need to type, text, put in contacts, and button jeans comfortably.
+For personalized recommendations, check our skin tone guide.

 Date Nights:

-You want polished and put-together, but not trying-too-hard.
-I recommend elegant designs with a touch of personality: ombre jewel tones, glossy solid colors with one interesting accent nail, or delicate snowflake art on just a few nails.
+Aim for polished and put-together without trying-too-hard.
+Elegant designs with personality: ombre jewel tones, glossy solid colors with interesting accent nail, or delicate snowflake art on few nails.

 - Deep burgundy ombre fading to wine (romantic and sophisticated)